pupperemeritus/gsoc_blog/projectreport/index.md

 # About the Project

-In astronomy, its common for data to be imperfect and unevenly sampled.
-This is due to various observational factors such as obscuration of subject, instrumental limitations, transmission issues etc. In X-ray astronomy objects of interest often include high energy events such as Gamma Ray Bursts, Pulsar/Magnetar flares, Stellar flares, X-ray binaries etc. Some of these signals are often highly periodic signals especially for pulsar/magnetar jets that flash with blistering periodicity of a few milliseconds.
-Analyzing unevenly sampled data cannot be done with the Fast Fourier transform and the fourier transform is practically too slow for the lightcurves.
-Lomb Scargle Fourier transform is a modification of the fourier transform for unevenly sampled data.
-It works by accounting for the uneven sampling intervals.
-This project is quite complementary to Gaurav Joshi's project ["Quasi Periodic Oscillation detection using Gaussian Processes"](https://gaurav17joshi.github.io/contrast/project-report/).
-The Lomb Scargle method of detecting oscillations is several orders of magnitude faster than quasi periodic oscillation detection using Gaussian Processes method.
-Thus my project can be used for a rougher analysis of a lot of unevenly sampled data out of which the more interesting candidates can be sifted through and analyzed further using Gaurav's project.
-This project actually contains implementation of two versions of the same algorithm one is the orignal slow algorithm introduced in the [original paper](https://adsabs.harvard.edu/full/1982ApJ...263..835S7) and the fast algorithm introduced in [this paper](https://ui.adsabs.harvard.edu/abs/1989ApJ...338..277P/abstract)
+In astronomy, it is common for data to be imperfect and unevenly sampled due to various observational factors such as subject obscuration, instrumental limitations, and transmission issues.
+In X-ray astronomy, objects of interest often include high-energy events like Gamma Ray Bursts, Pulsar/Magnetar flares, Stellar flares, and X-ray binaries.
+Some of these signals, especially those from pulsar/magnetar jets, exhibit highly periodic behavior, with flashes occurring at intervals of just a few milliseconds.

+Analyzing unevenly sampled data presents challenges, as traditional methods like the Fast Fourier Transform are unsuitable, and the Fourier Transform itself is too slow for analyzing lightcurves in practical scenarios.
+The Lomb-Scargle Fourier transform is a modified version of the Fourier transform designed specifically for unevenly sampled data.
+It addresses the irregular sampling intervals, making it a valuable tool for the analysis of astronomical data.

+This project is highly complementary to Gaurav Joshi's project, ["Quasi-Periodic Oscillation Detection using Gaussian Processes"](https://gaurav17joshi.github.io/contrast/project-report/).
+The Lomb-Scargle method for detecting oscillations is orders of magnitude faster than the Gaussian Processes method for quasi-periodic oscillation detection.
+Therefore, my project can serve as a preliminary analysis tool for a wide range of unevenly sampled data, helping identify promising candidates for further in-depth analysis using Gaurav's project.

+Notably, this project includes the implementation of two versions of the Lomb-Scargle algorithm: the original slower algorithm introduced in the [original paper](https://adsabs.harvard.edu/full/1982ApJ...263..835S7) and a faster algorithm introduced in [this paper](https://ui.adsabs.harvard.edu/abs/1989ApJ...338..277P/abstract).

 For greater understanding please refer [Understanding the Lomb-Scargle Periodogram](https://doi.org/10.3847/1538-4365/aab766).

-## Goals of the project
+# Goals of the Project

-- Implementing the Lomb Scargle Fourier transform method
+- Implement the Lomb-Scargle Fourier transform method.
-- Implementing the Lomb Scargle cross spectrum class
+- Develop the Lomb-Scargle cross-spectrum class.
-- Implementing the Lomb Scargle power spectrum class
+- Create the Lomb-Scargle power spectrum class.
-- Testing the above code
+- Conduct thorough testing of the above code.
-- Documentation
+- Prepare comprehensive documentation.

 # Code and Submission